A New Litter From Tekla Coming.

-This is a recent video of the pups at 5 weeks.
+This is a previous spring video of the pups at 5 weeks from that last litter of Kamp and Jaegar.

-Kai and Shorty, Norwegian Elkhounds Did Not Mate Successfully, 2016
+Kai and Shorty, Norwegian Elkhounds Planned Mating Early Dec 2016

 These two Norwegian Elkhounds suit each other so perfectly, I could not imagine a better pair.
 I knew I would need a stunning awesome male for Kai, as she is the perfect Elkhound and young Shorty was just what I needed.
 He is a very thick and stout male.
 Excellent conformation, and steady as a rock.
 Not as high tempo as Kai, more steadfast, easy going, yet can defend his young gal, more on that.